sylsau/ffmpeg-bulk/README.md

 `./wewlads.sh`
 * Executes the newly created script and convert every single *.flac* file to *.opus* files.

+`ffmpeg-mass-conv.sh -xi .flac -xo .opus --argsout "-c:a opus -b:a 450k" -o wewlads.sh /tmp/my_list_of_flac_files.txt -e`
+* Creates a ffmpeg script named *wewlads.sh* which converts each listed *.flac* file to a *.opus* music file with the specified options, and directly executes it right away (equivalent to both previous commands).

 #### Example of generated script: